DelazJ/QGIS-Documentation/source/docs/user_manual/working_with_vector/expression.rst

 Contains a list of fields from the layer.

-Double-click a field name to have it added to your expression.
-You can also type the field name (preferably inside double quotes) or its :ref:`alias
+Double-click a field name to have it added to the expression.
+If an :ref:`alias
-<configure_field>`.
+<configure_field>` is set on the field then it's the alias that will instead be
+added; aliases are a convenient way to make expressions easy to understand.
+You can also simply type the field name or its alias in the text panel, (preferably inside double quotes).

 To retrieve fields values to use in an expression, select the appropriate field and, in the shown widget, choose between **[10 sample]** and **[all unique